 Sociology 201 - Postcommunist Cultures: Identity, Power, Resistance

-Full course for one semester.
+One-unit semester course.
 Cotaught by a sociologist and a literature scholar, this interdisciplinary course examines how different communities and actors in postcommunist societies (largely in Ukraine and Russia) experienced and responded to the dramatic institutional dislocations that followed the fall of communism.
 We will study and discuss sociological as well as literary works (highbrow and mass culture), cultural criticism, journalism, electronic media products, films, and historical and ethnographic accounts.
 Our topics include techniques of state domination; post-Soviet nostalgia; historical memory and its manipulations; colonialism, imperialism, genocide, and the legacies of mass state violence; strategies of resistance to state domination; the gendering of new currents of national identity and nationalism; and the refashioning of political identities around contemporary Western discourses.
 Finally, we will explore the phenomenon of “postmodernism” in Ukrainian and Russian arts and politics.
 An additional weekly session will be scheduled for students taking the course for Russian credit.
 Prerequisite: students who wish to take the course for Russian credit must have completed Russian 220 or obtain the consent of the instructor.
 Lecture-conference.
-Cross-listed as Russian and Literature 391.
+Previously cross-listed as Russian and Literature 391.

 Sociology 211 - Introduction to Sociology

-Full course for one semester.
+One-unit semester course.
 An introduction to sociological perspectives on patterns of human conduct ranging from fleeting encounters in informal gatherings to historical processes of institutional persistence and change.
 Topics of discussion and research include the stratification of life chances, social honor and power in human populations, and the differentiation of these populations by gender, race, age, ethnicity, and other characteristics both achieved and ascribed; the integration of differentiated roles and statuses into systems capable of maintaining their structure beyond the life span of living individuals, and capable as well of revolutionary and evolutionary social change; and the interrelationships of familial, economic, political, educational, and religious institutions in the emerging world system of late modernity.
 Prerequisite: sophomore standing or consent of the instructor.
-In spring 2021, first-year students may register on a space-available basis.
+In 2022–23, first-year students may register on a space-available basis in designated sections.
 Lecture-conference and computer lab.

 Sociology 280 - Social Movements